Kyle-Falconer/AnimalSpin/README.md

 # AnimalSpin

+Tap the picture of the animal to listen to the name of the animal and the sound it makes.

-A simple app for children ages 1.5+, to let them listen to the noises that different animals make.
+This is a simple educational app for children ages 1.5+, to let them listen to the noises that different animals make.
 Text to Speech is used to introduce the anmials.

 ## Features

 - [x] animal noises and pictures in a tap and listen interface
-- [x] offline only
+- [x] offline only - no internet connection required
 - [x] so simple a 1 year old can use it
 - [x] has voice customization
 - [ ] can have TTS voice disabled (TBD, see issue #6)